IPMI-NWU/GD-ViG/README.md

-# Gaze-directed Graph Construction Vision GNN for Mitigating Shortcut Learning
+# Gaze-directed Vision GNN for Mitigating Shortcut Learning in Medical Image
 This project contains the model weights trained according to our algorithm and inference code.

 # Model Weights